 RAKE EXCAVATION AND DETECTION SYSTEM - REDS

 Heavy rakes with impacting tines have been used by the armed forces throughout Asia to find landmines for many years.
 REDS rakes are not like them.
 REDS relies on the use of a “heavy” and a “light” rake.
 While the terms “heavy” and “light” describe their weight, they do not describe their function.
 The heavy rake is used to break up the ground and the light rake is used to move the loosened spoil back as the excavation advances.
-To reflect the different functions, they are now named respectively as Harrow-rakes and Brush-rakes.
+To reflect the different functions, they are sometimes renamed respectively as Harrow-rakes and Brush-rakes.
 Both have long handles - between 1.5 and 2 metres long - and have been designed to make detonation of anti-personnel pressure-mines very unlikely.
 When the soil structure is loose, the Harrow-rake may not be needed but the Brush-rake is always required to move loose soil back from the front of the excavation.
 It is also used to maintain a channel at the sides of a deminer's clearance lane to facilitate QA depth inspections.

-Shown above are the heads of Harrow-rakes.
+Shown above are the heads of my designs of Harrow-rake.
 WIth two-tines curved to dig in as the rake is drawn forward, the tool makes deep cuts in the ground surface.
 The inside of the curve on each tine can be sharpened to cut small roots.
 The tips of the tines can be shaped to increase the depth to which the tool digs.
 In soft ground, the tool frequently lifts mines to the surface without applying pressure to the top.
 In harder ground it prepares the ground for the use of the Brush-rake.

 A RANGAN-99 anti-personnel blast mine being lifted to the surface by a Harrow rake.